 Basswood has grown in popularity since it’s easy to work with and a good and solid choice for different wooden pieces.

 However, if you are a beginner and have wondered if staining is okay, then fret not.
-Our team of woodworkers will discuss if you can stain basswood or not.
+Here, I will discuss if you can stain basswood or not.

 Is It Difficult to Stain Basswood?

 Staining basswood can be difficult, especially if the stain is applied to bare wood.
-Basswood has a very soft texture which tends to absorb much of the stain.
+In my years of woodworking, I’ve found that basswood’s soft texture loves to drink up stain like it’s going out of style.

 The porous surface of the wood tends to soak up the stain.
-Therefore, it is recommended not to allow the stain to sit on the surface for a long time and apply a wood conditioner before applying the stain.
+Now, here’s a piece of advice: don’t let that stain sit too long on the surface.
+Use a wood conditioner first.
 This will slow the absorption rate of the stain.

 The application of a wood conditioner will greatly benefit this process.
 The wood conditioner will aid in the absorption process more evenly throughout the wood’s surface.
 The conditioner will also help minimize mistakes which include streaks and blotches.